River Frome, Dorset: Ecology

 The Frome has suffered a dramatic decline in the run of salmon in recent years.
-In 1988 over 4000 fish ran the river, by 2004 the run had fallen to 750 fish.
+In 1988 over 4000 fish ran the river; by 2004 the run had fallen to 750 fish, and in 2023 to an estimated 443.
 The Game & Wildlife Conservation Trust is carrying out research at its Salmon & Trout Research Centre at East Stoke into the decline of Atlantic Salmon to understand the causes and how to reverse the decline.

+River level monitoring

+There are river level monitoring stations on the River Frome at: